c2c-project/prytaneum/app/server/src/features/accounts/README.md

 3. Users may update their profile information (name, email, password, etc.) ❌
 4. Users may register for an account ✔️
 5. Users may disable their accounts ❌
+6. Users may login to their accounts ✔️